Prairie Valley station

-Prairie Valley is a station in Summerland, British Columbia, Canada, which is used by the Kettle Valley Steam Railway.
+Prairie Valley is a station in Summerland, British Columbia, Canada, which was built for the Kettle Valley Steam Railway.
 The Canadian Pacific Railway no longer operates trains over the railway line, which was disconnected from the Canadian Pacific mainline and abandoned between 1961 and 1989.
-The Kettle Valley Steam Railway now operates steam excursion trains over the line.
-This is the main boarding station for the KVSR.
+The Kettle Valley Steam Railway operates steam excursion trains over the line, using this facility as its main boarding station.

-Prairie Valley was never a Canadian Pacific station.
-It was only put in for the tourist railway.
+The station and adjacent shops are currently under threat of severe damage due to the ongoing Bald Range fire, which has likely spread to this section of the railway.
+All rail equipment was safely moved to West Summerland before evacuation orders, leaving the state of the station unknown.